 RunMat

 The fastest runtime for your math

-RunMat fuses sequential operations into fewer GPU steps and keeps arrays on-device between steps.
-Less memory traffic, fewer kernel launches, faster scripts.
+RunMat runs math faster because of how the runtime is engineered.
+Fusion merges sequential operations into fewer GPU steps; residency keeps your arrays on-device between steps.
+That means less memory traffic, fewer program launches, and faster scripts.

 RunMat vs. MATLAB Online

-RunMat runs client-side with GPU acceleration and no account.
-MATLAB Online requires a license, runs on MathWorks' servers, and caps free usage.
+RunMat runs in your browser with a built-in agent and GPU acceleration, no account needed.
+MATLAB Online runs on MathWorks' servers behind a paid license and caps free usage.

+RunMat